Landry Allbright

-Landry Allbright (born August 1, 1989) is an American actress known for working as a child in hit films and television shows.
+Landry Allbright is an American actress known for working as a child in hit films and television shows.
 Allbright is best known for playing Bridget Forrester on The Bold and the Beautiful (1996–1997).

 Personal life

 Allbright married Elizabeth Zwiebel in March 2019.
 They separated in August 2024, and Zwiebel filed for divorce the following March.

-Allbright spoke about her life as a lesbian and being a public figure in the entertainment industry 2018 Facebook video.
+Allbright spoke about her life as a lesbian and being a public figure in the entertainment industry in a 2018 Facebook video.